Peter Lam

-Peter Lam Kin-ngok, GBS (林建岳, born 7 August 1957) is a Hong Kong businessman and billionaire.
+Peter Lam Kin-ngok, GBS (林建岳, born 7 August 1957) is a Hong Kong businessman and billionaire who has developed a reputation in Hong Kong's business, media, and entertainment industry, as well as in Asia's hospitality and food and beverage industries..

-Peter Lam is the son of the late industrialist tycoon Lim Por-yen and his second wife U Po-chu.
-Peter is Chairman of Lai Sun Development Company, Lai Fung Holdings, Hong Kong Tourism Board, and a director of e-Sun Holdings.
-In 2019, Peter became Chairman of the Hong Kong Trade Development Council (HKTDC).

-Peter also owns Media Asia Entertainment Group and Clot Media Division.
+Lam is the son of the late industrialist tycoon Lim Por-yen and his second wife U Po-chu.
+He is chairman of Lai Sun Development Company, Lai Fung Holdings, Hong Kong Tourism Board, and a director of e-Sun Holdings.
+In 2019, he became chairman of the Hong Kong Trade Development Council (HKTDC).
+Lam also owns Media Asia Entertainment Group.

-Peter has gained notoriety in Hong Kong's business, media and entertainment industry, as well as in Asia's Hospitality and Food and Beverage industries.

-In 2008, Peter established Lai Sun Dining.
+In 2008, Lam established Lai Sun Dining.
 The group develops and operates high-end culinary concepts locally and abroad.
 Their portfolio currently encompasses 17 brands, 24 outlets, and 9 Michelin stars, including 3 Michelin-starred 8½ Otto e Mezzo Bombana, Beefbar, and China Tang in London, Hong Kong Landmark, and Harbor City.

-Before founding Lai Sun Dining in 2008, Peter was a key investor in several restaurant businesses, including Cipriani Hong Kong and the China Club.

 Biography

 Peter Lam Kin Ngok was born in 1957 in Hong Kong to Teochew parents.
 He is the son of the industrialist tycoon Lim Por-yen and his second wife, U Po-Chu.
-He has two brothers, Lam Kin Ming and Lam King Hong.
+He has two brothers, Lam Kin Ming and Matthew Lam.
 At the age of thirteen, he was sent to Canada for four years of high school at St. George's School, after which he attended the University of Oregon where he graduated in 1987.
 After his graduation, he returned to Hong Kong to help his father, eventually becoming the vice-chairman of Lai Sun Group.